aleaxim/resto-system/README_AbyssOrder.txt

 ======================================
 Additional Notes:
- - Do not change the project's folder name without updating $config['base_url']
+ - Do not change the project's folder name without updating $config['base_url'] and .htaccess
  - Did not receive an email?
 Try checking your spam folder